Competitive Leadership: Key Principles for Success

 Business and Sport: The Ever-Thinning Line

 In the movie North Dallas Forty, a professional athlete laments to his coach, “Every time I call it a business, you call it a game.
 Every time I call it a game, you call it a business.”
 Millions of NFL fans watch pro football annually, and the sport grosses billions of dollars each year.
 Whether you call football a business or a game, money influences how decisions are made.
-Brian Billick, one of professional football’s most gifted coaches and now a FOX Sports analyst, shares:
+Brian Billick, one of professional football’s most gifted coaches and now an NFL analyst, shares:

 - An assessment of the current dynamics in the NFL;